Ladies and Gentlemen, for today's episode, we give you: the Battle of the Blackwater

 - Heroic BSOD: At the sight of "Renly" (really Loras in Renly's armor) fighting with the Lannister troops, Stannis freezes and then has to be dragged away screaming by his own men.

-- Hidden Depths: Even though Lancel is pulled into the vanguard by Sandor Clegane, he still fights until he is badly wounded by an arrow, and tries to return to the castle walls with an unwilling Joffrey.
+- Even though Lancel is pulled into the vanguard by Sandor Clegane, he still fights until he is badly wounded by an arrow, and tries to return to the castle walls with an unwilling Joffrey.

 - Stannis also proves that he is a class A Bad Ass in this episode, rousing his men with a sentence just moments after half his fleet is blown up by a Westerosi equivalent of a Greek Fire/napalm bomb, getting onto the landing boats first, standing on the prow of his boat holding up his glinting sword in the moonlight as if daring for archers to shoot him, landing ashore in the first boat, running through a hail of flaming arrows unscathed and reaching the wall first, as well as being the first man to climb over it and slaughtering many defenders.
 He then has to be dragged off the battlefield by his men.